 There are some natural health advocates out there that do not recommend carrot or beet juice because they think it contains too much sugar and “sugar feeds cancer”.
-While it is true that cancer cells feed on glucose, the sugars in plant food can also deliver anti-cancer nutrients straight to the cancer cells.
+While it is true that cancer cells feed on glucose, every cell in your body feeds on glucose, and the sugars in plant food also deliver anti-cancer nutrients straight to the cancer cells.
 I’m talking about nutrients that can turn off cancer genes, interfere with cancer cell reproduction, and cause apoptosis (cancer cell suicide).
 So I never worried about the sugar content in beets and carrots.

 I drank so much carrot juice I turned orange.
 Really orange.
 The palms of my hands looked crazy.
-This picture was taken November 2004, Micah was eight months pregnant with our first daughter Marin.
+This picture was taken in November 2004.
+Micah was pregnant with our first daughter Marin and I had been drinking 64 oz of mostly carrot juice every day for nearly 11 months.
 This photo has not been retouched.
 I really was that orange!
-(I was also super skinny at 6’2″ 140 lbs.
-It’s pretty tough to gain weight on a raw vegan diet!)
+I was also super skinny at 6’2″ 140 lbs.
+It’s pretty tough to gain weight on an 80% raw diet!

 One nurse actually told me I was drinking too much carrot juice.
 Silly nurse, you can’t overdose on carrots!